LFMAKER/ControleEstoque/README.md

+# Inventory Control and Product Statistics(ENG)
+This is a project focused on developing a stock control.
+The creation of this project is focused only on learning.

-# Controle Estoque e Estatísticas de Produtos
+# Controle Estoque e Estatísticas de Produtos(PT-BR)
 Esse é um projeto com foco no desenvolvimento de um controle de estoque.
 A criação desse projeto é focada apenas no aprendizado.